 - Continue the case without plea for further enquiries

 Normally if you wish to plead Not Guilty or have the case continued for further enquiry there will be no requirement to attend personally.
-One of our solicitors can attend.
+One of our lawyers can attend.

 What happens when people are released from custody